In this packed digital content strategy case study, you’ll learn the secrets behind Ahrefs massive $100 million Annual Recurring Revenue (ARR).

 They often reach out to their Facebook or Twitter community and ask for help from anyone with the expertise they need for a specific piece of content.

-Tapping into the expertise of people in their circles makes their content richer, authoritative.
+Tapping into the expertise of people in their circles makes their content richer and authoritative.

 A winning digital content strategy is a team game, not a one-man show.